 What are royalty-free images?

 Royalty free is a license type.
 Those who obtain a license to use a royalty-free image do not have to pay ongoing royalties to use the image.
-It does not, however, necessarily mean that the image is free.
+It does not, however, necessarily mean that the image is available free of charge.

 Royalty-free images are still subject to copyright.
 The copyright holder may charge a fee for you to license their royalty-free images, or they may decide to grant you a royalty-free license for free.
 However, if you use a royalty-free image without the express permission of the copyright holder, you will be in breach of its copyright.